 5 musical ideas to try with children at home

-These simple ideas will help keep children occupied while encouraging them to explore and learn about music -
+If you're self isolating or caring for children at home with schools closed these simple ideas will help keep little ones occupied while encouraging them to explore and learn about music

 1 - Create homemade instruments with household items